-With 72 holes and four high-end hotels spread across four different campuses - Bay, Dunes, Waterfront and Hills - it's not a stretch to call Costa Navarino the best golf resort in all of continental Europe.
+With 72 holes and four high-end hotels spread across four different campuses - Bay, Dunes, Waterfront and Hills - it's not a stretch to call Costa Navarino the best golf escape in all of continental Europe.
 A fifth site called Blue remains in the planning stages.
 Everybody and anybody - families, couples, golfers, beach lovers, foodies - will love their vacations at Costa Navarino.
-I'd argue it's the best family-friendly golf resort I've ever experienced following a three-night stay during the Greek Orthodox Easter holiday in April.
+I'd argue it's the best family-friendly golf trip I've ever experienced following a three-night stay during the Greek Orthodox Easter holiday in April.
 Here's why.

 Costa Navarino: The Resort